vkhot2023/TATA/README.md

 ### Model Development:

-In this process, we developed RFM model to provide list of high potential target customers.RFM analysis is utilize to determine which customers need to target to increase business. customers segmented into 5 categories: we divide customers in 5 categories namely:
+In this process, we developed an RFM model to provide a list of high-potential target customers.RFM analysis is utilized to determine which customers need to target to increase business.
+We segment customers into 5 categories :

 1 Platinum